 About the evaluations/effectiveness of the model — Articles based on randomized control trials done by JPAL::

 Mainstreaming an Effective Intervention.
 Evidence from Randomized Evaluations of “Teaching at the Right Level” in India This paper gives a quick overview and summary of the external evidence (via randomized control trials) over time.

 From Proof of Concept to Scalable Policies: Challenges and Solutions, with an application.
 Working paper published by National Bureau of Economic Research, 2016.

 Teaching at the Right Level: From Concern with Exclusion to Challenges of Implementation.
 Background paper by Rukmini Banerji, Samyukta Lakshman, and Arjun Agarwal for UNESCO GEM Report 2020: Inclusion and Education.

 Evidence in Practice series: Pratham’s Teaching at the Right Level.
 Case study.
 Yale School of Management.

 Poor Economics: A Radical Re-thinking of the Way to Fight Global Poverty.
 Abhijit Banerjee and Esther Duflo, 2011.
 See the Chapter on Education.

 Pratham: The Challenge of Converting Schooling to Learning in India.
 Case Study.
 Michael Walton and Isabel Guerrero.
 Harvard Kennedy School, 2020.

 This partnership stretches over 20 years.
 A series of impact evaluations (randomized control trials) by JPAL has accompanied the journey of evolving TaRL.
-Some of these articles listed below were written when Abhijit Banerjee and Esther Duflo won the Nobel Prize in Economics in 2019.
+Some of these articles listed below were written when Abhijit Banerjee and Esther Duo won the Nobel Prize in Economics in 2019.